 Taste: Highland toffee.
 Honey.
 Grapes.
 Coffee and dark chocolate.
 Pepper, ginger and a subtle presence of oak.

-Don’t get me wrong, this is a pleasant dram.
-Knock a zero off the end and I’d be telling you it could do with a little extra strength but remains a satisfying enough experience.
+Don’t get me wrong, it is a pleasant dram.
+Knock a zero off the end and I’d be telling you it could do with a little extra strength but manages to deliver a satisfying enough experience.
 At this absolutely mind-boggling price point though, I’d be looking for something utterly exceptional and frankly, this isn’t that.